Shadow229/Server-API-Calls/README.md

 This script assumes a working stack of Plex, Overseerr and Radarr due to API calls to each endpoint.

+You will also need to register an account on themoviedb.org, and request an API key (all free)

 Written and tested only for an UNRAID OS.
 Some alteration to the usage notes below may be required for other operating systems.